Eye Sentiments

 The word "Endurance" kept entering my mind.
 You've shared with me some heart-wrenching amazing stories of pain and suffering.
 The world is going through much of that right now.
 I too have my share of heartaches and tears.
 May I tell you a story of a wooden ship name "Endurance"?
 Her Captain, Ernest Shackleton and his crew had a story to tell; a story of survival and strength under horrific desperate overwhelming circumstances.
 The men survived but the Endurance disappeared beneath10,000 feet of icy water in the Antarctic sea.
 This month, she was found, 106 years later, still intact.
 In mesmerizing detail, her name, "Endurance" is still visible on the stern.
 Click here to read about the Endurance story...
 In the midst of our circumstances, how do we go through it and come out the other side?

 How?
 How do we do this thing called life and help others?
-May I share some simple yet profound tips found in my all time favorite book?
+May I share this simple and profound tip found in my all time favorite book?

 “In his grace, God has given us different gifts for doing certain things well.
 So if God has given you the ability to prophesy, speak out with as much faith as God has given you.
 If your gift is serving others, serve them well.
 If you are a teacher, teach well.
 If your gift is to encourage others, be encouraging.
 If it is giving, give generously.
 If God has given you leadership ability, take the responsibility seriously.
 And if you have a gift for showing kindness to others, do it gladly.
 Don’t just pretend to love others.
 Really love them.
 Hate what is wrong.
 Hold tightly to what is good.
 Love each other with genuine affection, and take delight in honoring each other.
 Never be lazy, but work hard and serve the Lord enthusiastically.
 Rejoice in our confident hope.
 Be patient in trouble, and keep on praying.
 When people are in need, be ready to help them.
 Always be eager to practice hospitality.
 Bless those who persecute you.
 Don’t curse them; pray that God will bless them.
 Be happy with those who are happy, and weep with those who weep.
 Live in harmony with each other.
 Don’t be too proud to enjoy the company of ordinary people.
 And don’t think you know it all!
 Never pay back evil with more evil.
 Do things in such a way that everyone can see you are honorable.
 Do all that you can to live in peace with everyone.”
 Romans 12:6-18 NLT